bitlum/payserver/README.md

-Pay Server - is the blockchain microservice which is working on [zigzag.io](https://zigzag.io), and service as unified API for other microservices to receive and send cryptocurrency.
+Pay server - is the blockchain microservice which is working on [zigzag.io](https://zigzag.io).
+It is used as unified API for other microservices to receive and send cryptocurrency.

 | State  | Feature |
 | ------------- | ------------- |